bookofproofs/bookofproofs.github.io/_sources/history/20th-century/black.md

 * One of Black's early books on philosophy was Language and Philosophy which he published in 1949.
 * In 1954 Black published Problems of Analysis which examined the problems associated with induction, namely making generalisations and predictions based on a few cases.
 * As in many of his arguments Black insists that in the end one can trust inductive arguments if they are seen to work and he argues that common sense must always be used.
-* Mathematics was never far from Black's approach to topics, as for example one of his latter works Making intelligent choices, how useful is decision theory?
 * Highly sceptical of those who offered facile classifications, Black sought to confirm what can be known about the world and yet was ever mindful of the tentative nature that characterised most philosophical investigations.

 Born 24 February 1909, Baku, Azerbaijan.
 Died 27 August 1988, Ithaca, USA.